-Our recipe this week is how to make boiled plantain and peppered snail sauce.
+Our recipe this week is boiled plantain and peppered snail sauce; a wonderful recipe to enjoy with the family this weekend.
 Are you watching your weight and conscious of what you eat?
-Boiled Plantain and Peppered Snail Sauce is a healthy meal you would enjoy .
+Boiled Plantain and Peppered Snail Sauce is a healthy meal you would enjoy.

 - 6-8 Snails